smsolivier/dissertation/topics.md

 * hybridization

 # SMM
-* derivation via lagging
-* derivation via linearizing
+* introduce SMM
+	* cite LM paper, Cefus and Larsen
+	* goal is to have SPD LHS
+* derive equations + BCs as additive closure (instead of VEF's multiplicative)
 	* connect to radiation diffusion with extra sources
+* connect to a linearization of VEF
+	* point out correction terms are derivatives of VEF data => TSE
+	* provides systematic path to convert VEF to SMM
 * linearize IP, CG, RT, HRT

 # Additional Results